-The EEC was informed that the Diploma students attend the classes with the students from the first two years of the Bachelor's students.
-While one of the programme's Intended Learning Outcomes was for to students to acquire 'training experience', the EEC learns that it is not mandatory for students to undertake internships and placements.
-The EEC also noted that the Diploma has one technology-based module, CSC102 Computer Applications and is listed as an elective.
-Critically, there are no further digital/ technology-based modules that reflect the latest operational trends of the hospitality industry.
+The EEC was informed that the Bachelor of Hotel Management students attend the same classes with the students from the Diploma in Hotel Management programme.
+While one of the programme's Intended Learning Outcomes was for students to acquire 'training experience', the EEC learns that it is not mandatory for students to undertake internships and placements.
+The EEC also noted that the Bachelor's Degree in Hotel Management has two technology-based module, CSC102 Computer Applications and CSC203 Managing Information Systems where both are listed as electives.
+Critically, there are no further digital/ technology based modules that reflect the latest operational trends of the hotel sector.